After Mediation

 If the mediation procedure does not provide the desired result and you are unable to resolve the dispute, your mediator can provide you with a court form to file a lawsuit and have the matter decided by a judge, or you can continue your conversations with a lawyer to try to reach an agreement.

-Even if it is only partially effective, it can still help you narrow the points you want the judge to address, so saving you money and time.
+Even if it is only partially effective, mediation can still help you narrow the points you want the courts to address, so saving you money and time.

 Converting your contract into a Consent Order